 Case management services create a systemic, cross-campus web of support that connects SSP staff to other professionals on campus that can support the student throughout their time at RIT.
 Program participants give a signed consent to allow SSP staff to collaborate with a participant’s “support team” such as parents, academic advisors, residential coordinators, disability services office, co-op program coordinators, and relevant academic support center staff in order to make timely and targeted referrals as well as provide comprehensive follow-up and support.

-Five unique seminar courses have been created to deliver skill development and support for SSP participants in a small group format.
-Each zero-credit, semester long seminar course addresses critical skill development in traditionally challenging areas such as college transition, academic and social strategies, and co-op preparation.
-Seminar courses offered 2013/14: SSP Transitional Success I, SSP Transitional Success II, SSP Success Lab, SSP Intro to Co-op Success, SSP Co-op and Career Success Seminar
+Unique seminar courses have been created to deliver skill development and support for SSP participants in a small group format.
+Each zero-credit, semester long seminar course addresses critical skill development in traditionally challenging areas such as college transition, social and executive functioning strategies, and co-op preparation.

 Available to SSP program enrolled students in need of additional support to address specific executive functioning deficits such as breaking down assignments, academic planning/prioritizing, monitoring academic progress, utilizing academic resources, time management and organization.